Erectile Dysfunction

 Erectile Dysfunction Prognosis

-• Outcomes improve with consistency – Success depends on patient engagement with hormone therapy, lifestyle changes, and medical management.
+• Outcomes improve with consistency.
+Success depends on patient engagement with hormone therapy, lifestyle changes, and medical management.

-• Long-term sexual health depends on total health – Improving cardiovascular, metabolic, and neurological function all support better outcomes.
+• Long-term sexual health depends on total health.
+Improving cardiovascular, metabolic, and neurological function all support better outcomes.

-• Testosterone and PDE5 inhibitors may protect the heart – New studies show these treatments may reduce the risk of stroke and heart attack in older men.
+• Testosterone and PDE5 inhibitors may protect the heart.
+New studies show these treatments may reduce the risk of stroke and heart attack in older men.

-At Vital Living Healthcare, we don’t just “treat ED.”
-We optimize men’s health from the inside out, creating long-term strategies for sexual function, vitality, and total wellness.
+While erectile dysfunction may not go away entirely, many men experience dramatic improvement with sustained care and support.
+At Vital Living Healthcare, we optimize men’s health from the inside out, creating long-term strategies for sexual function, vitality, and total wellness.

 What is Erectile Dysfunction?